Showing 0 dogs

 Golden Retrievers in Calgary rescues are often surrendered due to their owner's life changes — moves, divorces, or financial difficulties — rather than behavioural problems.
 They are also sometimes surrendered by breeders or puppy mills.
 Rescue Goldens tend to bond quickly with new families and adapt well to new environments.
 They do need regular exercise (45 to 60 minutes daily), grooming (their long coats require weekly brushing), and mental stimulation.

-All Golden Retrievers listed below are from 13+ Calgary-area rescues and updated every 2 hours.
+All Golden Retrievers and Golden mixes listed below are from 15+ Calgary-area rescues and updated every 2 hours.
 Goldens are highly sought after and are adopted quickly, so apply right away if you find a match.

 Are Golden Retrievers good with kids?